-- Passing score: 145 (minimum) in each subject
+- Score: 145 (minimum) in each subject

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- The State of Kansas will award you a GED certificate after passing the test that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: The State of Kansas will award you a GED certificate after passing the test that will show you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults

 That’s how many have successfully passed the GED® Test.
-So why wait?LET’S GET STARTED
+So why wait?

 "I have two kids, and one on the way.
 I’m facing a tough divorce.
 I really need a future for my children.
 One I can depend on.
 I passed all the areas on the GED test, except for math.
 After I pass, I hope to gain better opportunities as far as work, and the ability to go to school and elevate myself."